Urban rail in the United Kingdom: Exeter

-Under the Devon Metro project multiple new stations within the city and its environs have opened in recent years, with the goal to eventually establish a rapid-transit style service through incremental improvements to Exeter's existing urban rail network.
-Recent advancements in the scheme include the openings of Newcourt, Cranbrook and Marsh Barton railway stations, as well as an increased frequency of 2tph on the Riviera and Avocet Lines.
+Under the Devon Metro project multiple new stations within the city and its environs have opened in recent years, with the goal to eventually establish a rapid transit style service through incremental improvements to Exeter's existing urban rail network.
+Recent advancements in the scheme include the openings of Newcourt, Cranbrook and railway stations, as well as an increased frequency of 2tph on the Riviera and Avocet Lines.

 Glasgow

 ScotRail's Class 380 at Glasgow Central.

 Glasgow is Scotland's biggest city and has the UK's largest suburban rail network outside London.
 Much of the network is electrified, with some lines operated by diesel trains.
-Trains are operated by Abellio ScotRail; Transport Scotland oversees the management of routes, fares and timetables for all train services in Scotland - until 2005, train services around Glasgow were managed by Strathclyde Passenger Transport.
+Trains are operated by Abellio ScotRail; Transport Scotland oversees the management of routes, fares and timetables for all train services in Scotland – until 2005, train services around Glasgow were managed by Strathclyde Passenger Transport.
 Because of this historic split there are differences between train services in Strathclyde and the rest of Scotland.
 There is no first class travel in Strathclyde, and morning peak time finishes at 09:00 (rather than 09:15) with no evening peak time.